elixir-lang/elixir/lib/elixir/pages/syntax-reference.md

 `true`, `false`, and `nil` are reserved words that are represented by the atoms `:true`, `:false` and `:nil` respectively.

-To learn more about all Unicode characters allowed in atom, see the [Unicode syntax](unicode-syntax.md) document
+To learn more about all Unicode characters allowed in atom, see the [Unicode syntax](unicode-syntax.md) document.

 ### Strings